North West Regional Hospital District

 The North West Regional Hospital District (NWRHD) was established in December 1995 by Letters Patent.
 It shares the same boundaries as the entire Regional District of Kitimat-Stikine (RDKS) and Skeena-Queen Charlotte Regional District (SQCRD), and the western portion of the Regional District of Bulkley-Nechako (RDBN).
 The NWRHD is the largest hospital district geographically in the province of BC.

-A 27-member elected Board of Directors represents 25 municipalities and electoral areas, located in the three North West British Columbia regional districts.
+A 28-member elected Board of Directors represents 25 municipalities and electoral areas, located in the three North West British Columbia regional districts, along with the Nisga'a Nation.
 The Chair and Vice-Chairs hold a one year term each (January-December).

 |Town of Smithers||Director, Taylor Bachrach (Mayor, Town of Smithers)|